ONLINE SAFETY RESOURCES

 Advice for parents

 During the Covid 19 lockdowns, for many families daily routines changed.
-With longer periods spent online, with many parents and children working and/or studying from home, we understand there may be more concern from parents about the safety of their children online.
+With longer periods spent online, with many parents and children working and/or studying from home, we understand there may be increased concern from parents about the safety of their children online.
 Many parents are concerned about the continued impact on the child's wellbeing of newly acquired digital habits.

 It is important for children and young people to stay both connected and safe online.
 Remember to make use of parental controls and to talk with your children.